buttonsrtoys/gen_keys/README.md

-# gen_key
+# gen_keys

-`gen_key` is a code generator for developers don't want to spend time maintaining keys files.
-Add your keys to your widgets, annotate the class with @GenKey and gen_key builds the keys file for you.
+`gen_keys` is a code generator that generates key classes and files.
+Add your keys to your widgets, annotate the class with `@GenKeys` and `gen_keys` builds the keys file for you.

 ## How it works